-- 1. If a Computational Reversal has been identified during annual monitoring, the Forest Owner must give written notice to the Reserve within thirty days of identifying the reversal. - 2.
+- 1. If a Computational Reversal has been identified during annual monitoring, the Forest Owner must give written notice to the Reserve within thirty days of identifying the reversal - 2.
 Alternatively, if the Reserve determines that a Computational Reversal has occurred, it shall deliver written notice to the Forest Owner. - No additional verification requirements will be imposed for a Computational Reversal the Forest Owner may conduct verification at the next regularly scheduled verification period. - 4.
 The Forest Owner may true up the Computational Reversal during the next regularly scheduled verification period by deducting the reversed quantity from the to-be-issued CRTs.
 If growth has not compensated for the amount of the Computational Reversal, then existing CRTs will be cancelled as follows: - a.
 The Reserve will cancel CRTs that were issued to the Forest Project, preferably from the relevant vintage, unless those CRTs were previously retired for other purposes or are no longer held by the Forest Owner.
 Otherwise, CRTs must be purchased from other Forest Projects registered with the Reserve and provided for cancellation. - b.
 The cancelled CRTs must be designated in the Reserve's software system as compensating for the Computational Reversal.

-6.3.4 Role of Monitoring, Reporting, and Verification in the Finding of a Reversal onsite carbon stocks and submitting Annual Monitoring Reports, a reversal can be identified by a Forest Owner as part of updating their inventory estimates for growth, harvest, and any other disturbances.
+6.3.4 Role of Monitoring, Reporting, and Verification in the Finding of a Reversal

+A reversal can be identified through monitoring by Forest Owners and/or during full verifications by third-party verifiers.
+Since Forest Owners are responsible to maintain current inventories of onsite carbon stocks and submitting Annual Monitoring Reports, a reversal can be identified by a Forest Owner as part of updating their inventory estimates for growth, harvest, and any other disturbances.
 Third-party verifiers can identify a reversal by a finding that the inventory is incorrectly characterized in the monitoring report; verifiers should be observant to disturbances while in the process of verifying inventory onsite and confirm that any noted disturbances have been properly reported.